The Final Composition

 - The winning Final Composition shall be considered a commission by the Charity with all exploitation rights including but not limited to the right of reproduction, recording, performance and broadcast to be assigned in consideration of the Winners’ Prize.

-- The Charity reserves the right at any time and from time to time to modify or discontinue, temporarily or permanently, this Competition with or without prior notice, and the Charity shall have no liability to You or anyone else in this event for any reason whatsoever.
+- The Charity reserves the right at any time up until the second stage and from time to time to modify or discontinue, temporarily or permanently, this Competition with or without prior notice, and the Charity shall have no liability to You or anyone else in this event for any reason whatsoever.

 - The Competition and these Terms and Conditions will be governed by English law and shall be subject to the exclusive jurisdiction of the courts of England and Wales.